aakash2khot/Skin-Care-Recommendation-System/README.md

 2) EDA: Explored rating distributions, skin tone/type distributions, and word cloud analysis.
 3) Recommendation Approaches: Customer Feature Based, Collaborative Filtering with LightFM, Collaborative Filtering with LightFM and Content Based
 4) Facial Image Analysis: Skin type classification with ResNet and skin condition detection with Vision Transformer.

+## Conclusion

+In conclusion, our personalized skincare recommendation system integrates various techniques such as collaborative filtering, content-based filtering, facial image analysis, and deep learning models to deliver tailored product suggestions.
+Through comprehensive data analysis and model evaluation, we demonstrate the system's efficacy in simplifying product selection and enhancing user satisfaction.

+Please refer to the Report for detailed view of project.